-The Darby water system provides domestic water for the community and fire protection.
+The Darby water system provides domestic water for the community as well as fire protection.
 The oldest portions of the system were constructed in the early 1960's.
-The water system consists of several components, including 3 operating groundwater wells, an older steel 100,000 tank and a pre-stressed concrete 900,000 gallon storage reservoir, distribution mains, and services.
-Many parts of the system are also showing the effects of age and inadequate long range planning.
+The water system consists of several components, including 3 operating groundwater wells, a pre-stressed concrete 900,000-gallon storage reservoir, distribution mains, and services.
+Many parts of the system are also showing the effects of age and inadequate long-range planning.
 Problem areas were addressed in the Water System Analysis prepared in the late 1980's following an investigation of the existing water system.
 The Town re-constructed a significant portion of the water system in 2009/2010.
+Repairs and upgrades are completed as needed.

 The Darby municipal water supply treatment facility began operation in April 2010.
 The water is tested regularly and has proven to be a reliable source of quality groundwater.
 The water is classified as moderately hard.
 Tests for synthetic organic chemicals (SOC), volatile organic compounds (VOC) and nitrate concentrations have consistently tested below allowable limits.
+A good portion of Darby's water system consists of pre-WWII steel pipe.
+This pipe is starting to fail with leakage in multiple locations.
+As with the sewer system, it will be necessary to turn attention to repair and/or replacement of portions of the water system.